graphql/graphql-spec/spec/Section 5 -- Validation.md

 fields.
 When executed, a document containing multiple subscription operations must provide the operation name as described in {GetOperation()}.

-### Operation Type Configuration
+### Operation Type Exists

 #### Formal Specification

 For each operation definition in the document:

-- Let {operationType} be the type of the operation (query, mutation, or subscription).
+- Let {operationType} be the type of the operation (`query`, `mutation`, or `subscription`).
-- The corresponding type for {operationType} must be defined in the schema.
+- The corresponding _root operation type_ for {operationType} must be defined in the schema.

 #### Explanatory Text

-The schema must be properly configured to handle mutation and subscription operation types.
-This ensures that when a mutation or subscription operation is defined in the document, the schema includes the appropriate type to handle these operations.
+A schema defines the root operation types that it supports.
+Any document that contains an operation of a type unsupported by the schema is invalid, since such an operation cannot be executed.

 While query operations are required for all schemas, mutation and subscription operations are optional.
 If the schema does not include the necessary type for a mutation or subscription